7RU7H/Archive/Cryptography/Cryptography-Glossary.md

 Asymmetric encryption: Model of encryption that uses the recipient's public key to encrypt a message, and the recipient's private key to decrypt a message.

+Attestation: [OWASP Cryptography](https://owasp.org/www-project-developer-guide/draft/foundations/crypto_principles/): *"Attestation is the act of “bearing witness” or certifying something for a particular use or purpose."*

 Bit: The smallest unit of binary data.
 Must be either 0 or 1.

 Block Cipher: An encryption algorithm that operates on a group of bit at once rather than only one bit at a time.
 Contrast with Stream Cipher.